If you have a college-bound student who just graduated from high school, it’s been a rough year. Unfortunately, there’s a lot more uncertainty ahead.

 Right now, interest rates on federal student loans are at historic lows due to COVID-19’s impact on the economy.
 Those rates will be in place for the entire 2020-21 school year.
 Banks and other financial institutions may also be offering lower rates on private loans as well.

 This means you may be able to borrow money for college at considerably lower cost than usual.
 Doing this can help you pay for college, replace college savings that you’ve had to use for other purposes, and help maintain liquidity and cash reserves in this challenging time.

-To learn more about student loans and which ones might be the best for your family, read my article on The Best Student Loan Options for 2020-21.
+To learn more about student loans and which ones might be the best for your family, read my article on The Best Student Loans.
 It covers all the different ways you can borrow money to help pay for college.

 3. Determining if College Will Start